-- When a firm uses any sort of Client Matter No, the filer may enter it here.
+- If your firm uses any sort of Client Matter No, enter it here.
 If you want an unofficial copy of the filing to go to anyone associated with the case, like a client, enter their email(s) here.
 Note: this is different from a service contact, and it, along with the client matter number, are for your internal purposes only.

 - If your court has the option to leave the clerk a memo, enter any sort of note here in the Note to Clerk box.

-- Review your entire filing for accuracy, and check the Verify box to acknowledge you have and also agree to any service provider fees.
+- Review your entire filing for accuracy, Then check the box to acknowledge you have verified your filing information.

 ONCE THE FILING IS SUBMITTED, NEITHER THE FILER NOR THE E-FILING VENDOR MAY CANCEL OR EDIT THE SUBMISSION.